-- · our general, unsecured obligations; - equal in right of payment with all of our existing and future unsecured, unsubordinated indebtedness, including the 7 /4% Senior Notes due 2017 and the 6.625% Senior Notes due 2021; - effectively junior to our secured indebtedness, to the extent of the assets securing such indebtedness, including indebtedness under the Credit Agreement; - senior in right of payment to any of our future subordinated indebtedness; - unconditionally guaranteed by the Guarantors as described under "- The Note Guarantees;" - structurally subordinated to all existing and future indebtedness and other liabilities, including trade payables, of our Subsidiaries that do not guarantee the Notes.
+- our general, unsecured obligations; - equal in right of payment with all of our existing and future unsecured, unsubordinated indebtedness, including the 6.625% Senior Notes due 2021 and the 5 1/8% Senior Notes due 2023; - effectively junior to our secured indebtedness, to the extent of the assets securing such indebtedness, including indebtedness under the Credit Agreement; - senior in right of payment to any of our future subordinated indebtedness; - unconditionally guaranteed by the Guarantors as described under "- The Note Guarantees;" and - structurally subordinated to all existing and future indebtedness and other liabilities, including trade payables, of our Subsidiaries that do not guarantee the Notes.

-As of the date of the Indenture governing the Notes, all of our Subsidiaries (other than CSC of Tacoma, LLC, GEO International Holdings, Inc., certain dormant Domestic Subsidiaries and all of our Foreign Subsidiaries in existence as of the date of the Indenture) are Restricted Subsidiaries, and each of our Subsidiaries that has guaranteed our obligations under the Credit Agreement guarantees the Notes.
-However, under the circumstances described below under the subheading "- Certain Covenants - Designation of Restricted and Unrestricted Subsidiaries," we will be permitted to designate other Subsidiaries, as "Unrestricted Subsidiaries."
-Unrestricted Subsidiaries will not be subject to the restrictive covenants in the Indenture and will not guarantee the Notes.
-Our Subsidiaries that are not providing Note Guarantees generated approximately 14.9% and 15.6% of our consolidated revenues for the six months ended June 30, 2013 and the fiscal year ended December 31, 2012, respectively, and held approximately 9.7% and 9.9% of our consolidated assets as of June 30, 2013 and December 31, 2012, respectively.
+As of the date of the Indenture, all of our Subsidiaries (other than CSC of Tacoma, LLC, GEO International Holdings, Inc., certain dormant Domestic Subsidiaries and all of our Foreign Subsidiaries in existence as of the date of the Indenture) are Restricted Subsidiaries, and each of our Subsidiaries that has guaranteed our obligations under the Credit Agreement guarantees the Notes.
+However, under the circumstances described below under the subheading "- Certain Covenants - Designation of Restricted and Unrestricted Subsidiaries," we will be permitted to designate other Subsidiaries, as "Unrestricted Subsidiaries will not be subject to the restrictive covenants in the Indenture and will not guarantee the Notes.
+Our Subsidiaries that are not providing Note Guarantees generated approximately 15.6% and 14.9% of our consolidated revenues and 11.8% and 11.4% of our consolidated EBITDA for the fiscal year ended December 31, 2012 and the six months ended June 30, 2013, respectively, and held approximately 9.7% of our consolidated assets as of June 30, 2013.